 However, finding a taxi after the clubs close on New Year's Day can be an exasperating experience, especially if you're in one of the busier parts of the city.
 Instead, you can avoid getting frostbite from waiting in the cold by ordering an Uber—which may have a hiked fare due to higher demand—or hire a designated driver service to get you home if you drove yourself.

 If you're not a fan of clubbing but still want to experience all the joy of counting down to the new year surrounded by revelers, you can head to Montreal's Old Port this New Year's Eve for fireworks, ice skating and live outdoor performances.
-This annual event attracts up to 70,000 people primed to ring in the New Year and is one of the more family-friendly affairs in the city with the crowd skewing around ages 18 to 45.
+This annual event attracts up to 70,000 people primed to ring in the New Year and is one of the more family-friendly affairs in the city.

 Cirque De Boudoir (CDB) returns to Montreal's Bain Mathieu for its annual BDSM-friendly themed New Year's Eve event, Carnavalesque, on December 31, 2019.